MaastrichtU-IDS/best-practices/website/docs/create-doap.md

 ### Other research project registries

-Here is the list of repository of software used in organizations:
+The following lists software repositories used in other organizations:

 * [Apache Projects Directory](https://projects.apache.org/)
 * [SourceForge](https://sourceforge.net/)